Why Katy Perry and Orlando Bloom's First Year With Daughter Daisy Has Been Totally Rosy - E! Online

 "We go on holidays together, Kerr noted.
 "We celebrate all the important milestones together."

-So safe to say they'll all be cuddling Miss Daisy as she marks her first birthday Aug.
+So safe to say they were all Miss Daisy as she marked her first birthday Aug.
 26. "She's just so cute," Kerr raved of the littlest Bloom.
 "And Flynn's so sweet with her."

 And yet Perry is certain she is the one who's experienced the most growth.